Director, Graduate Studies Resource Center

 Office: Library 506

 Dr. Rodríguez has over 10 years of experience as a higher education professional.
 His work has focused on higher education administration, education research, student affairs, and teaching in higher education.
-He has published articles and book chapters addressing important topics related to college access, higher education policy, degree completion, and student persistence among Latina/o students.
-Dr. Rodríguez received his Ph.D. from the University of Southern California (USC) in Urban Education Policy.
-He holds a master’s degree in Education Policy and Management from Harvard University and a bachelor’s degree in International Development from UCLA.
+He has published peer-reviewed articles and book chapters addressing important topics related to college access, higher education policy, degree completion, and student persistence among Latinx and other underrepresented students.
+In his current role, he provides oversight of the Graduate Studies Resource Center, Thesis & Dissertation Office, GradMentor program, and CSULB Sally Casanova Pre-Doctoral Scholars program.
+Dr. Rodríguez received his PhD from the University of Southern California (USC) in urban education policy.
+He holds a master’s degree in education policy and management from Harvard University and a bachelor’s degree in international development from UCLA.

 Graduate Writing Specialist, Graduate Studies Resource Center